Normal (Gaussian) Distribution

 Cumulative Distribution Function (CDF)

-The cumulative distribution function (CDF) is another form for representing a probability distribution.
-The CDF plots the probability that x is less than a particular value X, which is often written as P(x < X).
-This is shown in Figure 3.7 for the normal distribution.
-Mathematically, it is given by Equation 10, where erf(…) is the error function.
+The cumulative distribution function (CDF) is another probability distribution function.
+The CDF plots the probability that x is less than a set value X and is often written as P(x < X).
+Figure 3.7 displays the CDF for normal distribution.

+Graphically, the equation is represented by the area P in the following image.
 The total area under the PDF curve is equal to 1 by definition.

-In the “old days” when things were plotted by hand on graph paper, there was a standard form for this called “probability graph paper” (see Figure 3.8.)
-Since most computer graphing programs do not have this capability, a similar graph can be constructed by mapping the CDF values back to the normal Z values and then plotting these versus the actual Z values.
+In the “old days” when things were plotted by hand on graph paper, there was a standard form called probability graph paper (Figure 3.8).
+As most computer graphing programs do not have this capability, a similar graph can be constructed by mapping the CDF values back to the normal Z values, then plotting these values versus the actual ones.

 The car vibration data closely follows the normal distribution, while the turbulent pressure data deviates significantly at the two ends of the distribution.

 - National Institute of Standards and Technology.
 “Engineering Statistics Handbook.”
 Accessed December 15, 2022. https://www.itl.nist.gov/div898/handbook/eda/section3/eda3661.htm.